aurimas13/Calculator-program/README.md

 # Usage
 [(Back to top)](#table-of-contents)

-After installation is done the you'll have to instantiate a Calculator class and play with it by running methods:
+After installation is done then you'll have to instantiate a Calculator class and play with it by running methods:
 ```python
 >>> calc = Calculator()
 >>> calc.add(10)